Couchtr26/Currency-Converter/README.txt

 💻 Fully client-side — runs in any modern web browser

-📱 Responsive UI — clean layout for both desktop and mobile
+📱 Responsive UI — optimized for desktop and mobile

-🧩 API-ready — easily extendable to support real-time rates via services like exchangerate.host or Fixer.io
+🧩 API-ready — simple to extend using services like exchangerate.host or Fixer.io

-🎨 Minimalist design using HTML5 & CSS3
+🎨 Minimalist design — styled with clean HTML5 & CSS3

 🛠 Tech Stack
 HTML5